 For information on how to apply visit www.york.ac.uk/healthsciences/ssprd/apply

-Contact the SSPRD Team at the Student Information Service on 01904 321321 or email email@example.com for any further information.
+Contact the SSPRD Team in Student Services on 01904 321321 or email email@example.com for any further information.